 Note: Your speed can be affected by changes in network traffic and usage, which will usually vary across days and the time of day.
 To get the most accurate reading, run the speed test more than once, including different times of the day and different days of the week.

-- Open up a web browser (Internet Explorer, Firefox, etc.).
+- Open up a web browser such as Internet Explorer, Firefox, Chrome, Safari, etc.).

 - Type http://192.168.0.1* in the address bar, and hit Enter.